General information on Prague

 Healthcare

-Just as in the rest of Europe, if you are an EU citizen and would like free healthcare in Prague you will need the European Health Insurance Card.
-If you are from the UK you can apply by clicking on this link.
+Just as in the rest of Europe, if you are an EU citizen and would like free healthcare in Prague you will need the European Health Insurance Card or the new Global Health Insurance Card.
+However, note that the EHIC and GHIC do not cover costs such as transportation to your home country by ambulance, family stays, or changes to the return travel plan.

 • Emergency calls: 112